mrueg/netcupscp-exporter/README.md

 # netcupscp-exporter
 Prometheus Exporter for [Netcup ServerControlPanel (SCP) WebService](https://www.netcup-wiki.de/wiki/Netcup_SCP_Webservice) to provide external visibility into server state.

-## Caveat
+> [!NOTE]
-As per Netcup support, be aware that they do not provide support for their own API.
+> As per Netcup support, be aware that they do not provide support for their own API.
-Endpoints might change or break suddenly.
+> Endpoints might change or break suddenly.
-Due to the limited documentation, this exporter makes a couple of assumptions when interpreting the responses of the API.
+> Due to the limited documentation, this exporter makes a couple of assumptions when interpreting the responses of the API.
-Therefore, treat any values you get with caution.
+> Therefore, treat any values you get with caution.
+> This repository is not affiliated with Netcup.

 ## Usage
 * Log into [SCP](https://servercontrolpanel.de)